mindspore-ai/docs/tutorials/experts/source_en/parallel/pipeline_parallel.md

 ```

 > Currently pipeline parallel does not support the automatic mixed precision.
+>
+> Pipeline parallel training is more suitable to use `model.train` approach, because the TrainOneStep logic under pipeline parallelism is complex, while `model.train` internally encapsulates the TrainOneStepCell for pipeline parallel, which is much easier to use.

 ### Running the Single-host with 8 Devices Script